nasa/fprime/Gds/README.md

 ## Generate Documentation
 You can generate a doxygen documentation page for the GDS source.
-To do this, you will need to install `doxygen` and `doxypypy`.
+To do this, you will need to install `doxygen`, `doxypypy` and `graphviz`.

 ### Linux/Windows WSL
 ```
-apt-get install doxygen
+apt-get install doxygen graphviz
 pip install doxypypy
 ```